Aquanty/rtd-hgs/docs/source/index.rst

 For cells where there is no data value, the variable **nodata_replace** will replace the ArcView default (usually :math:`-9999`).

-| The variable **zone_offset** can be used to preserve existing zone
+The variable **zone_offset** can be used to preserve existing zone numbers.
-  numbers.
 For example, if a model already has zones defined that are numbered from 1 to 7, and the ArcView file contains zones numbered from 1 to 4, you can set **zone_offset** to 7, and zones assigned from the ArcView file will be numbered from 8 to 11.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Zones from arcview ascii grid

 --------------

-**
+.. _in-80:

+''''''

+|

 #. **filename** Name of the ArcView shapefile without the file
    extension.